roccoblues/snake/README.md

-  -i, --interval <INTERVAL>        Snake advance interval in ms [default: 200] -w, --grid-width <GRID_WIDTH>    Width of the grid [default: 20] -h, --grid-height <GRID_HEIGHT>  Height of the grid [default: 15] -n, --no-obstacles               Don't draw obstacles on the grid
+  -i, --interval <INTERVAL>        Snake advance interval in ms [default: 200] -w, --grid-width <GRID_WIDTH>    Width of the grid [default: 20] -h, --grid-height <GRID_HEIGHT>  Height of the grid [default: 15] -f, --fit-grid                   Fit the grid to the screen -n, --no-obstacles               Don't draw obstacles on the grid
       --autopilot                  The computer controls the snake
       --arcade                     The snake gets faster with every food eaten